- Who is Twelve Oaks™?

 Q: Who is Twelve Oaks™?

 Welcome to Twelve Oaks™, a wholesale flooring company.
 It has always been our mission to be the leading provider of beautiful, durable and well-priced floors across Canada.
 Currently, there are almost a thousand retail stores selling our Twelve Oaks™ products, and that number continues growing fast.
-We carry a whole suite of products, including engineered hardwood, solid hardwood, laminate, luxury vinyl flooring, and corresponding mouldings and accessories.
+We have handpicked our best-selling colors of engineered and luxury vinyl products and brought them to the USA.
 We currently do not provide installation services, but many of our retail partners would be happy to assist you on their end.

 To help you get started, click on Find A Store button above, and within 24 hours, one of our dedicated Twelve Oaks™ representatives will match your needs to the rights stores located near you.
 Can’t seem to find the answer here?
 Call us toll free at 1-855-212-OAKS (6257), or email your question to firstname.lastname@example.org.
 We will get back to you within 1 business day.Back to top

 Q: Formaldehyde emission has been in the news.
 Where does Twelve Oaks™ stand regarding this issue?

 All of Twelve Oaks™ products meet the industry product quality and health and safety standards.
 We voluntarily comply with several of the most stringent emission standards to ensure that all of our products are safe to use.
 Many of these possess FloorScore certifications while some of our engineered products are CARB-II certified as well.
 Click here to read what our President has to say.Back to top